 \subsection{Network method of moments}

 Our approach is to compare network moments, namely, the frequencies of patterned motifs, e.g. edges, triangles, star-shapes and circles \citep{bickel2011method, jin2018network, levin2019bootstrapping}.
 The idea is naturally inspired by its counterpart in classical statistics, where we compare the means, variances and other numerical features of two populations.
 Network method of moments enjoys high computational speed and memory efficiency \citep{zhang2020edgeworth}.
 Particularly conveniently, they are invariant under node permutations, which exempts our approach from a slow and difficult graph matching step and easily enables it to handle different network sizes.
 Interestingly, two potentially very different network models may still share some common numerical features of scientific importance and interest.
-This is exactly analogous to the understanding for moments in the i.i.d. setting.
-By \cite{borgs2010moments}, knowing all moments can nearly determine the network population distribution.
-Therefore, our proposed toolbox features a unique flexibility, in that our method can be used to either compare only some selected moments of the two networks, which two might be very different in some other moments; or to effectively compare their entire population distributions by comparing many moments.
+This is exactly analogous to the understanding in the {\revisionfiltered classical two-sample test.
+Moreover, by \cite[Corollary 5.49]{zhao2023graph}, the edit distance between two graphon models can be controlled by finite many moment distances.
+Therefore, our devised toolbox provides more flexibility than existing tools that test the exactly equality of two network models under restrictive structural assumptions. }